AqdamNaseem/Data-Structure/Linked List/src/com/aqdamnaseem/projects/linkedlist/Problem5/ProblemStatement.md

-## Merge Two sorted(in ascending order) Linked List into a single sorted linked list without using additional node.
+## Merge Two sorted(in ascending order) Linked List into a single sorted Linked List without using additional node.

 For Example :